department-of-veterans-affairs/va.gov-team/teams/vsa/teams/sitewide-content/unauthenticated-content-outcomes-and-metrics/monthly-experience-ratings/ratings-by-month/September-2024.md

 ## Analysis
 [Resources and support ratings spreadsheet](https://dvagov-my.sharepoint.com/:x:/r/personal/randi_hecht_va_gov/_layouts/15/Doc.aspx?sourcedoc=%7BEC747BDB-A9A2-4722-9973-534B33684EAD%7D&file=Resources%20and%20support%20ratings%20tracking%20September%202024.xlsx&action=default&mobileredirect=true)
 - This month R&S didn't meet our goal of 75% or higher "good" ratings, with a 65% "good" average rating.
 This can be attributed to large numbers of "bad" ratings for sign-in related pages.
-This will most likely continue during the sign-in transition process.
+This will most likely continue during the sign-in transition process but we will continue to monitor it.
 - Performance isn't as high when broken down to individual pages:
   - 20% of pages are scoring at 90% or higher "good"
   - 45% of pages are meeting our goal of 75% or higher "good," while 48% of pages are scoring 70% or higher
   - 28% of pages are scoring at less than 50% "good," with 6% scoring at less than 10% "good"
--
+- Sign-in related content continues to have the highest volume of total responses with "bad" ratings.
+The total number of responses have gone up for these pages since we launched the sign-in transition campaign.
+- The PACT Act page continues to be the page with the most responses and has a very high number of "good" responses.